The open-source protocol for creating interactive, data-driven blocks

 The Block Protocol is split into a core specification and module specifications.

-Each specification is versioned separately, allowing them to evolve independently.
+The core specification, and each module specification, are versioned separately, allowing them to evolve independently.
 Any reference to the ‘protocol version’ should be read as the version of the core specification.

 Separate core and module specifications were introduced in version 0.2 of the Block Protocol.